Caleb9/syno-photo-frame/README.md

 #### Option 1: Install From Debian Package

 [Releases](https://github.com/Caleb9/syno-photo-frame/releases)
-contains pre-built .deb packages for aarch64 Linux architecture, which should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming 64bit version of Raspbian OS Bookworm is installed).
+contains pre-built .deb packages for arm64 Linux architecture, which should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming 64bit version of Raspbian OS *Bookworm* is installed).

-* Check the architecture with `uname -m`, it should return "aarch64".
+* Check the architecture with `dpkg --print-architecture`, it should print "arm64".
 * Check the installed version of Debian with `lsb_release -c` and make sure it says "bookworm".